 The transition from Israeli to Egyptian control of the major Sinai town of El Arish has not been as trouble free as hoped.

-The transition from Israeli to Egyptian control of the major Sinai town of El Arish has not been as trouble free as hoped.
+Background: The transition from Israeli to Egyptian control of the major Sinai town of El Arish has not been as trouble free as hoped.
 Most problems have developed at the nearby border with Israel and involve local arabs wishing to cross in both directions.
 An Israel -Egyptian Commission has held a special meeting in El Arish to try an solve the problems.

 SYNOPSIS: The Commission met on Wednesday (13 June) at the re-opened Egyptian Officers Club.
 Before the handback, the Israelis had used the building as a storehouse.
 The Israeli delegation was headed by Brigadier Dov Zion. the conference was called after two people were killed by Egyptian border guards during an attempted crossing.
 Egypt's chief representative at the talks was Brigadier Safi Adin Au Shnaf.